Pre-Masters Programme in Engineering and Computing

 - Continue to develop your English skills, ready for postgraduate study.

-- Progress to LJMU, ranked in the UK top 35 for Civil Engineering and Mechanical Engineering (The Guardian University Guide 2022).
+- Liverpool John Moores University is ranked 16th in the UK for General Engineering (The Complete University Guide 2023)

 What will you study?